fee-mendes/rust-driver-example/docker-compose/README.md

 UN  172.19.0.4  797.4 KB   256          ?
 98a3687f-c517-4ba8-acf9-bb22f219da5e  rack1
 ```

-Before you run the actual application, you may want to set-up the [https://monitoring.docs.scylladb.com/stable/install/monitoring_stack.html](Scylla Monitoring Stack) to have live insights as you move forward.
+Before you run the actual application, it is also recommended to set-up the [ScyllaDB Monitoring Stack](https://monitoring.docs.scylladb.com/stable/install/monitoring_stack.html) to have live insights as you move forward.